Policies

 • Categorical content checks — "does this prompt try to extract proprietary code?"

-policies/guardrail/default/judge/judge.yaml (excerpt)
+policies/guardrail/default/judge/injection.yaml (excerpt)

 version: 1